-In the fourth quarter of 2020, the Company recorded a \$1.8 million increase to the obligation under put option associated with the purchase of ETB to reflect the change in the fair value of the outstanding obligation.
-This increase was recorded within other (income) expenses as outlined above.
+In the fourth quarter of 2021, the Company recorded a \$0.4 million increase to the obligation under put option associated with the purchase of ETB to reflect the change in the fair value of the outstanding obligation.
+The increase was recorded within other (income) expenses as outlined above.

-Net monetary gain included in other (income) expenses is a result of applying hyperinflation accounting to the Company's Argentinian subsidiary.
-The equity loss is a result of the Company using the equity method of accounting to account for its investment in Intelligent Wellhead Systems Inc. and reflects the current period change in the value of the Company's equity investment.
+The equity loss results from the Company using the equity method of accounting to account for its investments in Intelligent Wellhead Systems Inc. (IWS) and the Pason Rawabi joint venture and reflects the current period change in the value of the Company's equity investment.